Print

 Instructions

-1. Finely chop the dark chocolate with a knife and place it in a medium bowl.
+1. Finely chop the chocolate and place it in a medium bowl.

-2. Place the heavy cream in a saucepan and heat over medium heat until it simmers.
+2. Heat the heavy cream in a saucepan until it starts to simmer.

-3. Pour the hot cream over the chopped chocolate and add the butter then let stand for about 3-5 minutes.
+3. Pour the hot cream over the chocolate, add the butter, and let sit 3–5 minutes.

-6. Cover with plastic wrap in contact and place in the fridge for at least 3 hours (or 1 hour in the freezer) until the mixture is completely cooled.
+6. Cover with plastic wrap touching the surface and chill for at least 3 hours (or 1 hour in the freezer).

 Notes